JoachimColine/easy-led-panel/README.md

 <!-- ABOUT THE PROJECT -->
 ## What is it?

-The Octobridge is a compact hardware solution for wiring up to 8 LED strips driven by a <a href= "https://www.pjrc.com/store/octo28_adaptor.html">Teensy</a> board.
+The Octobridge is a compact hardware solution for wiring up to eight WS2811b LED strips driven by a <a href= "https://www.pjrc.com/store/octo28_adaptor.html">Teensy</a> board.
 It facilitates cable work and makes it easy to handcraft large LED panels such as the ones shown in the <a href="https://www.youtube.com/watch?v=32DB5OOd8oo&ab_channel=JoachimColine">demo</a> video.

 This repository aims to